 Many artists started working together to earn money by paint backdrops for a theatre company.
 They joined forces to buy supplies and, ultimately, a house, formally founding the collective in 2013.

-Some of them are energised by the art world’s interest in what young African artists are producing, while they’re also painfully aware of how hard it is to become an internationally recognsed name, like Wangechu Mutu and other Kenyan artists who are building their profiles.
+Some of them are energised by the art world’s interest in what young African artists are producing, while they’re also painfully aware of how hard it is to become an internationally recognised name, like Wangechu Mutu and other Kenyan artists who are building their profiles.
 This is especially so because the East African art scene is modest compared to the well-established scene of South Africa, or the quickly growing art space of Nigeria, Ghana and Senegal.

 Contemporary African artists have gained more visibility at international fairs like Art Basel, while auction sales have reached record highs